-The Cultural Property Advisory Committee will meet to review Algeria’s request for U.S. import restrictions on archaeological and ethnological material.
+The Cultural Property Advisory Committee will meet October 27-29, 2020, to review the request by the Government of the Federal Republic of Nigeria seeking import restrictions on archaeological and ethnological material.

 When Albania was struck by a 6.4 magnitude earthquake last year, 51 people were killed and more than 3,000 were injured.
 The disaster also damaged the ancient fortifications of Krujë, Durrës and Prezë.